vpetersson/vpetersson.com/_posts/2018-01-27-jails-on-pfsense.md

 Many, many years ago, I used to be an avid user FreeBSD jails.
 They a great way to isolate services and boost security in the pre-Docker world.
 While I can't say I use FreeBSD much these days, I still run [pfSense](https://www.pfsense.org/) on more or less all my firewalls.
 It's easy to use, secure, and perhaps most importantly, very stable.

-Since pfSense is based on FreeBSD, its possible to run jails.
+Since pfSense is based on FreeBSD, its possible to run jails on it.
 I wouldn't encourage using this to run business critical applications, but I use it to run some minor non-external, non-essential services.

 In this tutorial, I will walk you through how to go from zero to jails on pfSense 2.4.
 We will also be using [ezjail](https://erdgeist.org/arts/software/ezjail) to simplify the management of the jails.

-## Creating a dedicated IP for the jail
+## Create a dedicated IP for the jail

 The first thing we need to do is to create a dedicated virtual IP for each jail.
 This is fairly straight forward in pfSense.
 Go to Firewall -> Virtual IPs and press 'Add.'